AdobeDocs/experience-manager-dispatcher.en/readme.md

-# Adobe Experience Manager Dispatcher Documentation
+# Adobe Experience Manager Pattern Detection

-This is the repository for Adobe Experience Manager Dispatcher documentation.
+This repository for Adobe Experience Manager Pattern Detection.

 Your contributions to the documentation are welcome.
 See the following resources: